 =head2 Main Principle

-... is simply freedom.
-Because even programmers are human beings in the first
+Is simply freedom.
+Because even programmer are a human beeings first

-is gigantic, slow, has a lot of dependencies or a restricitve license
+is gigantic in proportions, slow, has a lot dependencies

 or can't just be copied around.